That's TV: Office and studio locations

+Colleges

 McEwan wrote another investigative article in October 2018.
 He found that at least four colleges and universities had asked the local That's TV stations to leave the premises.
 For example, Queen Mary's College (QMC) in Basingstoke served notice on That's Hampshire in summer 2018 after the BuzzFeed investigation.
 That's TV did not, however, inform broadcast regulator Ofcom about the station's change of address; the QMC address was still displayed on Ofcom's website months after the station left QMC.